vmware/container-service-extension/docs/cse3_0/TROUBLESHOOTING.md

 ---
 <a name="cse30-faq"></a>
 # CSE 3.0 FAQ

+## Admin operations
 1. Is CSE 3.0 backward compatible?
 In other words, does it work with older API versions of Cloud Director (<= 34.0)?
     * Yes.
 CSE Server 3.0, when hooked with Cloud Director of API versions <= 34.0, will continue to behave as CSE 2.6.x.
 For accurate results, follow the [compatibility matrix](CSE30.html#cse30-compatibility-matrix)
-<a name="placement-policies"></a>
 2. How do placement policies work?
-What is their relationship with ovdc enablement?
+What is their relationship with ovdc enablement and template restriction?
     * CSE 3.0, when hooked to vCD >= 10.2, leverages the concept of placement policies to restrict native K8 deployments to specific organization virtual datacenters.
-During CSE install or upgrade, it creates an empty provider Vdc level placement policy and tags the native templates with the same.
-    In other words, one can instantiate VM(s) from those (placement-policy tagged) templates in a given ovdc, if and only if the ovdc has the corresponding placement policy published.
+During CSE install or upgrade, it creates an empty provider Vdc level placement policy **cse----native** and tags the native templates with the same.
+In effect, one can instantiate VM(s) from (**cse----native** tagged) templates only in those ovdc(s) with the placement policy **cse----native** published.
-        1. (provider command) `cse install` or `cse upgrade` creates native placement policy and tags the relevant templates with the respective placement policy.
+        1. (provider command) `cse install` or `cse upgrade` creates native placement policy **cse----native** and tags the relevant templates with the same placement policy.
         2. (provider command) `vcd cse ovdc enable` publishes the native placement policy on to the chosen ovdc.
-        3. (tenant command) `vcd cse cluster apply` - vCD validates the ovdc eligibility to host the clusters instantiated from the native templates, by checking if the template's placement policy is published on the ovdc.
+        3. (tenant command) `vcd cse cluster apply` - During the cluster creation, vCD internally validates the ovdc eligibility to host the cluster VMs instantiated from the native templates, by checking if the template's placement policy is published onto the ovdc or not.
     * Note that CSE 3.0, when hooked to vCD < 10.2, will continue to behave as CSE 2.6 in terms of [template restriction](TEMPLATE_MANAGEMENT.html#restrict_templates).
 3. What does it mean for CSE server to be running at a certain vCD API version?